1stofhername/Phase1-Project/README.md

 ## Setup

-1. To start the program, launch the index.html file in the web browser of your choice.

-2. Initialize the json server by opening terminal and navigating to the folder containing the project files.
+1. Initialize the json server by opening terminal and navigating to the folder containing the project files.

-3. While inside the project folder, type <code>json-server --watch db.json</code>
+2. While inside the project folder, type <code>json-server --watch db.json</code>

+3. To start the program, launch the index.html file in the web browser of your choice.

+## Usage

 ## Features